kwurst/CS-401/Syllabus.md

 CS 375 required CM 110 – Public Speaking.
 You should be able to structure and give a professional-quality presentation.

 This course has a prerequisite of UR 230 – Technology, Public Policy and Urban Society.
 I expect that you are able to evaluate the course project for ethical and professional considerations, and write a well-constructed, well-reasoned, and well-supported analysis.
+You should also be able to understand software licenses, and how they affect your contribution to a project.

 **If you are missing any of this background, you should not take this course.**